-Part of the decision making processAs part of the process of making and implementing decisions in the Religious Society of Friends is recordingFriends, it is important to record the decisions in the minutes made by the Monthly Meeting.of the Meeting for Worship with a Concern for Business.
+As part of the process of making and implementing decisions in the Religious Society of Friends, it is important to record decisions in the minutes of the Meeting for Worship with a Concern for Business.
 This is the responsibility of the Recording Clerk (sometimes named the Assistant Clerk).
 The Recording Clerk works closely with the Clerk in preparing for Meeting for Business and in formulating proposed minutes.
 The Recording Clerk is responsible for preparing an accurate final copy of the minutes, which becomes a permanent record of the Monthly Meeting.